splitio/ruby-client/Detailed-README.md

 **impression_listener** : Route impressions' information to a location of your choice (in addition to the SDK servers). _See [Impression Listener](#impression-listener) section for specifics._

 *default value* = (no impression listener)

-**block_until_ready** : The SDK will block your app for the provided amount of seconds until it's ready.
-A `SplitIoClient::SDKBlockerTimeoutExpiredException` will be thrown If the provided time expires.
-When `0` is provided, the SDK runs in non-blocking mode.

-_When using consumer mode, blocking has no effect._

-*default value* = `0`

 **labels_enabled** : Allows preventing labels from being sent to the Split servers, as they may contain sensitive information.